Student Affairs LGBTQA+ Center

 The LGBTQA+ Center, along with the Women’s Center, at the University of Nebraska-Lincoln serves students and the campus community through a focus on Gender, Sexuality and Social Justice.
 We are dedicated to transforming campus climate at the university for students, staff, faculty, alumni and community members by developing and supporting a more inclusive understanding of gender and sexuality through education, advocacy, outreach and development opportunities.

-We are located on the third floor of the Nebraska Union.
-During the current pandemic, we encourage anyone who wants to meet with staff to set an appointment by email.
+We encourage anyone who wants to meet with staff to set an appointment by email.

 Director – LGBTQA+ and Women’s Centers